zoesimmons/hs-coding-club-css-philly-springside-chestn-f924/README.md

 Before we can add styling, we need to have an HTML file.
 We've provided you with `beyonce.html`.
 This file contains just the raw content of beyonce.com.
 We'll be making changes to this file to upgrade the look and feel, because we're the style-gurus and Beyonce needs our help.

-In order to access this file, take a look at the `How To: Work On A Lab` to fork and clone this lesson.
+In order to access this file, take a look at the `How To: Fork and Clone A Lab` to fork and clone this lesson.

 ####Step 2: